Contact Us for a Free Consultation (213) 542-0979

 The new Los Angeles DA has told his prosecutors to ask judge for zero bail.

 In fact, I've seen some prosecutors actually cite the judge, the authority to block the policy.
-Of course, if the DA knew that they were doing that, they'd probably be fired, or at least reprimanded because they're not implementing his policy.
+Of course, if the DA knew that they were doing that, they'd probably be fired or at least reprimanded because they're not implementing his policy.
 Instead, they're taking moves against it.

-You need someone who's worked for the district attorney's office and knows their politics.
+It would be best if you had someone who's worked for the district attorney's office and knows their politics.
 Who's also worked for a superior court judge as his right-hand man.

-I know how judges deal with the various issues that come before them, like this no bail issue policy and the other new policies that the district attorney has implemented.
+I know how judges deal with the various issues that come before them, like this no-bail issue policy and the other new policies that the district attorney has implemented.

-My name is Ron Hedding, pick up the phone.
+My name is Ron Hedding; pick up the phone.
 Make the call now.
 Take the first step towards protecting your rights.
 Do everything you can to get out of the criminal justice system as fast as possible.

-He's been able to see how his deputies and judges have responded.
+He's seen how his deputies and judges have responded.
 Subsequently, I think there are going to be big changes.
-In order to effectively implement these policies, he will need to put people in charge of the various courthouses who are on-board with his policies.
+In order to effectively implement these policies, he will need to put people in charge of the various courthouses who are on board with them.

 Criminal Defense Attorney for California Crimes

-I've had to remind some of the prosecutors about the policy, even the one power that the defense has; the defense can take it up to chain.
+I've had to remind some of the prosecutors about the policy, even the one power that the defense has; the defense can take it up to the chain.
 A district attorney's office is like a big corporation.

+That's the weapon that defense attorneys have when trying to get the benefits from this new policy.
 In my opinion, he's going to try to implement these policies.
-He may even go further, depending on who he's talking to in his own office, and from the defense bar.
+He may even go further, depending on who he's talking to in his own office and from the defense bar.

-As a result, we have to take advantage of this and help these people who are being charged with crimes, who have families, lives, jobs, and futures.
+The pendulum has switched to the people, to the defense.
+As a result, we have to take advantage of this and help these people who are being charged with crimes and who have families, lives, jobs, and futures.
 They need to be protected.

 Hedding Law Firm is a top-rated criminal defense law firm located at 16000 Ventura Blvd #1208 Encino, CA 91436.